wojtryb/Shortcut-Composer/README.md

   Changes active layer visibility on key press and release.
 Allows to quickly check layer's content.

 - ### Preview projection below
   Hides all visible layers above the active one on key press, and reverses this change on key release.
 Allows to check what is the position of current layer in a stack.
-It is possible to paint while the key is pressed and layers above are temporarily hidden.
+It is possible to paint while action is active.

 ### (`Multiple assignments`):
-Multiple assignment is an action which cycles between multiple values of single krita property on each key press.
-Performing a long press breaks the cycle and sets a default value.
+Multiple assignment is an action which cycles between multiple values of single krita property.
+Each key press activates next list element.
+Performing a long press breaks the cycle and sets a default value, which does not have to belong the the list.

 - ### Cycle selection tools
   Pressing a key repeatedly cycles most commonly used selection tools: